Local news in your inbox

 Powered by you

-Reader support powers our newsroom.
+Reader support powers our coronavirus reporting.
 A monthly membership helps lock it in.

 Can we count on you as a Billy Penn sustainer?

 Thanks for supporting Billy Penn!

 Test your local knowledge — join us for the next Philly Quizzo virtual event, or take the quiz online.

 The Reentry Blueprint: Stories and Solutions from the Formerly Incarcerated is a free public event to advance the conversation on reentry in Philadelphia by providing a platform for formerly incarcerated people to present effective models that address the challenges facing people with criminal histories.
 The evening will highlight six “Lightning Talks" by formerly incarcerated individuals on topics such as crime and violence reduction, homeownership, entrepreneurship and trauma-informed care.
 Audience questions will follow.
 Light refreshments will be served.

 Where: The Franklin Institute at 222 N. 20th St. 19103